 The mission of the Air Force Sustainment Center is to provide sustainment and logistics readiness to deliver combat power for America.
 The center provides globally integrated, agile logistics and sustainment to the warfighter through world-class depot maintenance, supply chain management and installation support.

-The Air Force Sustainment Center consists of more than 40,000 military and civilian personnel.
-AFSC provides installation support to more than 141 associate units with more than 75,000 personnel.
-The three logistics complexes are experts in world-class, comprehensive sustainment of air and space systems - from circuit cards to aircraft - and provide support to other Defense Department services and allied-nation aircraft.
+The Air Force Sustainment Center consists of approximately 40,000 military and civilian personnel.
+AFSC provides installation support to more than 140 associate units and more than 75,000 personnel.
+The three air logistics complexes are experts in world-class, comprehensive sustainment of air and space systems - from circuit cards to aircraft - and provide support to other Defense Department services and allied-nation aircraft.

 Tinker AFB is home to the AFSC headquarters, Oklahoma City Air Logistics Complex, 72nd Air Base Wing, and 448th Supply Chain Management Wing.